goatoush/HappyBird/README.md

 ## Introduction

-This app is an app where you can browse, search and favorite almost every bird in eBird's API birds and see certain information about them such as
+Happy Bird is an app where you can browse, search and favorite almost every bird in eBird's API birds and see certain information about them such as
 - Common name
 - Scientific name
 - Order